Julia Wightman: Life

-In 1872 she was invited to speak at the conference of the National Temperance League.
+In 1872, she was invited to speak at the conference of the National Temperance League.
 She told the story of Molly, a drunkard, who was received with kindness at her vicarage and in time signed the pledge.
 The following year she published, More than Conqueror, a life of John Woodford who had been the secretary of the Shrewsbury YMCA.
 The future MP for Scarborough William Sproston Caine was brought up as a Baptist under the ministry of Hugh Stowell Brown.
 Caine would tell the story of how he sat down to drink sherry whilst reading a Temperance book by Wightman.
 He was so persuaded by what he read that he never drank again and became an advocate for Temperance.

 Death and legacy

+Wightman became widowed on the death of her husband in 1895.
+She died on 14 January 1898, after a week's illness, at her home in The Crescent, Shrewsbury, and was buried in Shrewsbury General Cemetery (Plot No 70), in her husband's grave on 18 January 1898.
+In her will she left charitable legacies to the YMCA and YWCA, the Salop Home and Dogpole Training School, Salop Infirmary and Shrewsbury Eye Hospital.

-Wightman died in 1898, but "Wightman's Hall" remained as a "Working Man's Hall" until the Second World War when it was converted into a theatre.
+"Wightman's Hall" remained as a "Working Man's Hall" until the Second World War when it was converted into a theatre.
 The building remains behind a facade of shops.